-Using these lines of evidence, we can deduce the existence of two additional components in the bulge region besides the bar i.e. an extended pressure-supported component and a thick-disc-like component.
-To further characterize these two additional components and to confirm if they are also chemically and kinematically distinct we will now study the these stars in bins of the net rotation parameter $\overline{L_{\mathrm{zi}}}$ in the inertial frame.
+Using these lines of evidence, we can deduce the existence of two additional components in the bulge region besides the bar, i.e. an extended pressure-supported component and a thick disc-like component.
+To further characterise these two additional components and to confirm if they are also chemically and kinematically distinct, we now study these stars in bins of the net rotation parameter $\overline{L_{\mathrm{zi}}}$ in the inertial frame.